GabCas28/Image-Repository/README.md

   * [As a **rater** I need to **delete my ratings** that **are no longer adequate**.](https://github.com/GabCas28/Image-Repository/issues/24)

   * [As an **administrator** I need to **delete ratings** to **prevent unsuitable uses***](https://github.com/GabCas28/Image-Repository/issues/32)

+## Architecture :european_castle:

+Since uploading and sometimes serving pictures may take a long time, an **event driven architecture** is chosen for the project.
+This way, we avoid freezing server threads, unloading its charge.
+We also achieve a faster response and a smoother user experience.

 ## Motivation 📖